 We are pleased to release the latest version of our SSL Manager tool (v.2.2), designed to make ordering, installing and managing your SSL certificates vastly easier.
 With SSL.com Manager, you can bypass console commands and the MMC Certificate Snap-in entirely.

 You can find more information in the following sections:

-- Downloading and installing SSL.com Manager
+- Downloading & Installing SSL.com Manager

-SSL.com Manager Features
+- SSL.com Manager glossary

 SSL.com Manager gives you one straightforward interface to:

 - View all SSL certificates in all stores installed on your Microsoft Windows server

 - Zero in for a detailed view of any certificate

 - Create, renew and delete certificates including the private key and CSR